samjkennedy/Rasna/readme.md

  ## Functions

- Functions so far are pretty much like any other C-like language:
+ Functions so far are pretty much like rust or go:

  ```julia
  fn sum(a: Int, b: Int): Int {